auxesis/unblockus-updater/README.markdown

 # Unblock-Us Updater

-Ping the (unofficial) Unblock-Us API to make your IP address work on their service.
+Ping the (unofficial) Unblock-Us API to associate your current IP address with your account.

 Implemented in Go.